evanmpollack/ps-and-qs/README.md

 ## Mind your promises with standard and priority queues

 ### Overview
-Efficient, zero-dependency library that allows you to create and use a PromisePool and WeightedPromisePool to limit promise concurrency when executing a series of asynchronous tasks.
-Useful for managing requests to upstream services.
+An efficient, zero dependency promise pool implementation that provides control over the concurrency limit when executing a series of asynchronous tasks.
+Useful for managing requests to upstream services and more.

+This library is similar to other popular promise limiting solutions, like [p-limit](https://www.npmjs.com/package/p-limit), [es6-promise-pool](https://www.npmjs.com/package/es6-promise-pool), and [@supercharge/promise-pool](https://www.npmjs.com/package/@supercharge/promise-pool).
+It expands on those by adding support for tasks that should be executed based on priority rather than insertion order.

 ### Details
 - PromisePool uses a standard queue that is backed by a singly linked list.